Appeals for denial of reinstatement into a program

 Any administrator or supervisor, including a department chair, associate dean or other administrator, who receives a student’s complaint about prohibited harassment or discrimination must notify the Equal Opportunity and Compliance Office within five (5) calendar days of receiving the complaint.
 If a student raises a claim of prohibited harassment or discrimination during an academic appeal, an investigation of the student’s claim must be performed under the direction of the Equal Opportunity and Compliance Office.
 The school or department must await the results of the harassment or discrimination investigation before deciding the student’s academic appeal.

-The committee is comprised of three faculty members, and the Assistant Director of Student Affairs serves as Ex Officio on the committee.
-The three faculty members are appointed by the Senior Associate Dean to serve two-year terms.
-Faculty membership must include at least one faculty from a graduate program, at least one from an undergraduate program, and there must be representation from at least two of the School’s four Areas.
-One of the three members, designated by the Senior Associate Dean, serves as chair to preside over the committee.
+The committee is comprised of three faculty members, and the Assistant Dean for Student Affairs serves as Ex Officio on the committee.
+The three faculty members are nominated by the Area Chair of their academic program to serve two-year terms.
+Faculty membership must include at least one faculty from a graduate program, at least one from an undergraduate program, and there must be representation from at least School’s three program areas.

-The Ex Officio member is responsible for scheduling the meetings, presenting appeals cases to the committee, and communicating to the committee and appellants relevant University and School policy.
+The Ex Officio member works with a Program Administrative Support Specialists to schedule the meetings.
+The Ex Officio member presents the appeals cases to the committee and communicates to the committee and appellant relevant University and School policy.
 The Ex Officio member also records the day and time of the meeting, members present, and the final vote, decision, and any conditions.
 The Ex Officio member is not a voting member.
-The committee chair is responsible for conducting meetings and providing the outcome and any conditions to the Director of Undergraduate Studies or the Director of Graduate Studies.
+The Ex-Officio members is responsible for conducting meetings and providing the outcome and any conditions to the Director of Undergraduate Advising and Student Engagement, the Associate Dean for Academic Affairs, or the Graduate School.

 Appeal Submission Procedures

-Appeals must be presented in writing to the Office of Student Affairs by 4:00PM on the 20th of every month.
-If the 20th day of the month falls on a weekend, appeals must be submitted by 12:00PM the following Monday.
+Appeals must be presented in writing to the Office of Student Affairs by 5:00PM on the 15th of every month.
+If the 15th day of the month falls on a weekend, appeals must be submitted by 12:00PM the following Monday.
 Appellants must provide a written statement outlining the reasons for their appeal as well as any evidence gathered to support their case.
-More specific appeal guidelines for apply for selected types of appeals.
-Appellants should consult the Assistant Director of Student Affairs to request such guidelines.
+Please see below for more information

 Committee meetings are scheduled once a month during the calendar year to hear all appeals submitted for the month.
 Following is the format for committee meetings:

-The committee chair calls for a vote (show of hands or oral) as to whether to honor the appeal request.
+The Ex Officio members calls for a vote (show of hands or oral) as to whether to honor the appeal request

 Appellants are not present at committee meetings.